Gorilla Trekking Experience

 Best Time to Go

-Gorilla trekking is available year-round, but the dry seasons from June to August and December to February offer more comfortable hiking conditions with less slippery trails.
+Gorilla trekking is available throughout the year.
+The drier months—June to August and December to February—offer easier hiking conditions with less slippery trails.
+Wet months bring thicker vegetation and more challenging terrain but fewer visitors.

 3-Day Uganda for Gorillas And Rwanda for Golden Monkeys

-8-Day Uganda Safari Adventure Murchison Falls Chimpanzees and Gorilla Trekking
+8-Day Uganda Murchison Falls Chimpanzees And Gorilla Trekking

 7-Day Uganda And Rwanda: Gorillas, Chimpanzees, Golden Monkeys & Dian Fossey